LAStools/LAStools/bin/laspublish_README.md

 -title [n]         : use [n] as output title

 ### Basics
--fail    : fail if license expired or invalid
+-cores [n]      : process multiple inputs on [n] cores in parallel
+-h, -help       : print help output
+-v, -verbose    : verbose output (print extra information)
+-vv             : very verbose output (print even more information)
+-silent         : only output on errors or warnings -quiet          : no output at all
+-force          : continue, even if serious warnings occur
+-errors_ignore  : continue, even if errors occur (if possible).
+Use with caution!
+-print_log_stats: print additional log statistics
+-cpu64          : force 32bit version to start 64 bit in multi core (obsolete)
 -gui            : start with files loaded into GUI
--h       : print help output
--help    : print help output
--license : show license information
--v       : verbose output (print extra information)
--verbose : verbose output (print extra information)
 -version        : reports this tool's version number

 ## Module arguments